TorchlightSoftware/mongo-watch/README.md

 [Kristina Chodorow](http://www.kchodorow.com/blog/2010/10/12/replication-internals/) was very helpful both in documenting the oplog in her blog posts, and in answering some of my questions.
 Christian Kvalheim's [code](https://github.com/christkv/realtime/blob/master/lib/app/dataproviders/flow_data_provider.js) served as the basis for the cursor connection.

+## Contributing

+Pull requests welcome!
+Please create a feature branch instead of submitting directly to master.
+This will help me test/verify before merging.

 ## LICENSE

 (MIT License)